×

 When we asked people living in Funchal about club and activities where newcomers can meet others, they responded:

 "Funchal, offers a variety of clubs and activities that expats can join to meet new people and immerse themselves in the local culture.
 Many expats join language exchange clubs, where they can practice Portuguese with locals and help them with English or other languages.
 There are also various sports clubs, such as football, tennis, and golf clubs, which are popular among expats.
 For those interested in arts and culture, there are numerous art galleries, museums, and theater groups that offer workshops and events.
 Joining a local choir or music group is another great way for expats to meet locals and other expats alike.
 Expats in Funchal often participate in local festivals and events, such as the Madeira Wine Festival or the Atlantic Festival, which are excellent opportunities to meet people and learn about Portuguese traditions.
 Volunteering is another popular activity among expats.
 There are many local charities and organizations that welcome international volunteers, providing a rewarding way to give back to the community and make new friends.
 In addition to joining clubs and participating in local events, expats often meet people through their work or by attending expat meetups.
 These meetups, which can be found online, are specifically designed to help expats connect with each other and share their experiences.
 Finally, simply exploring the city, visiting local markets, and frequenting local cafes and restaurants is a great way to meet people.
-The people of Funchal are known for their friendliness and hospitality, and they often welcome the opportunity to chat with foreigners and share their culture," commented one expat who made the move to Funchal.
+The people of Funchal are known for their friendliness and hospitality, and they often welcome the opportunity to chat with foreigners and share their culture," wrote one member in Funchal.

 What should I bring when moving to Funchal?